AZHenley/knox/README.md

 # The Knox Programming Language

-Knox is an experimental language meant to help me learn Go and explore compiler design.
+Knox is an experimental language meant to help me learn Go and explore compiler design (NOTE: I don't work on this anymore.).
 It acts as a systems language with high-level constructs for convenience.
 The compiler is written in Go and generates C. It is very early in development.

 The principles behind the design of Knox are:
  - Explicitness.
 Explicit and unambiguous code is a priority, even over brevity.
 No surprises.